Wire Erosion – Impeller Splining

 Type of Work: Wire Erosion

 Each impeller can have an impeller spline.
-These are gear like teeth which are located Inside the impeller where the drive shaft fits into, there are gear like teeth which are called splines.
-At Cheshire Wire Erosion our task on this project was to create the impellers with the splines, this involved impeller splining.
-Our clients required a critical
+These are gear like teeth which are located Inside the impeller, where the drive shaft fits into.
+To make the impellers with the splines this project involved impeller splining.
+Our clients required a critical surface finish.

 Work Carried Out:

-We used two of our “wire” machines in order to complete the task.
-This included the AG 600L and the AG 600LH.
-Because this EDM range of machines features rigid linear motors this maximises cutting ensuring accuracy and precision engineering so we can meet your requirements to your exact specifications.
+For this project, we used two of our “wire” machines to complete the task, the AG 600L and the AG 600LH.
+These EDM machines feature rigid linear motors that maximise cutting, ensuring accuracy and precision engineering.
+This means that when a client has exacting specifications our machines can meet them.

-With this project, to ensure we achieved the critical surface finish, 3 cuts were required.
+To achieve the critical surface finish that was required.
 The first cut removed the waste piece as can be seen in one of the photographs.
-As a result of the required fit between the male and female parts secondary and tertiary cuts were then made in order to improve the accuracy of the cut and surface finish.
+As a result of the required fit between the male and female parts secondary and tertiary cuts were then made in order to improve the accuracy of both the cut and surface finish.